All Episodes

 It points up why you can't try these guys.

-It points out why this is it's a lousy thing to do to bring terrorists and acts of war into the courtroom.
+It points out why this is, it's a lousy thing to do to bring terrorists and acts of war into the courtroom.

-But beyond all that, the the notion that the government can come along and fry you because you didn't tell them what was going to happen.
+But beyond all that, the notion that the government can come along and fry you because you didn't tell them what was going to happen.

-Uh well, go to the Constitution and find you're not required to.
+Well, go to the Constitution and find you're not required to.

 It's not a punishable offense.